 “Haven’t you heard?
 The King of Alfheim is missing.
 The people think—,”

-“No,” the woman said, cutting Dinara off.
+“No,” the woman corrected, cutting Dinara off.
 “Why warn me?
 You’re sapien.”

 “That shouldn’t matter.
 I don’t want you to get hurt if I can help it.”

 The woman frowned at Dinara, a delicate furrow appearing between her brows.
 The impatient screech of the train whistle and the low creak of wheels in motion made Dinara jump.
 “Oh, I’m sorry!
-I have to go!” she called, then ran and jumped onto the nearest train cart even as it to move away from her.
-She landed on the narrow stairs, her heavy skirts whipping around her, and turned just in time to see the woman’s strange eyes – still watching her – disappear from view as the train rounded a bend.
+I have to go!” she called, then ran and jumped onto the nearest train car even as it began to move away from her.
+She landed on the narrow stairs, her heavy skirts whipping around her, and turned just in time to see the strange woman— still watching her— disappear from view as the train rounded a bend.

 Dinara shook herself and continued into the cabin, smiling when she saw she’d chosen the car the costume crates had been stuffed into.
-She recognized the markings on one as the box of masks and tried not to think about the last time she’d rummaged through that crate, with Roman.
+She recognized the markings on one as containing the players’ masks and tried not to think about the last time she’d rummaged through that crate.